Skip to main content

 Syntax

-These calculations can be run at the end of any fitting step by using the key STATISTICS.
+Run these analyses at the end of any fitting step using the STATISTICS key.

 [STEP1]